 It is also known as ibalizumab-uiyk.
 All monoclonal antibodies have a four-letter suffix designed to describe a specific biological manufacturing process used by the originator of the product.
 As ibalizumab is only manufactured by one company at present, it is referred to as ibalizumab in this article.
 Ibalizumab is manufactured and marketed by Theratechnologies.

-Ibalizumab received marketing approval by the Food and Drug Administration (FDA) in the US in March 2019 and by the European Medicines Agency (EMA) in September 2019 for use by heavily treatment-experienced adults with multi-drug resistant HIV who are unable to construct an antiretroviral regimen to suppress HIV.
+Ibalizumab received marketing approval by the Food and Drug Administration (FDA) in the US in March 2019 for use by heavily treatment-experienced adults with multi-drug resistant HIV who are unable to construct an antiretroviral regimen to suppress HIV.
+Ibalizumab is not routinely available in the UK or Europe and must be imported on a named patient basis (contact firstname.lastname@example.org).

 Ibalizumab is given as an infusion every two weeks.
 The infusion is given by a drip feed into a vein and must be given in a clinic.
 Treatment begins with an infusion of 2000mg and then 800mg every two weeks afterwards.
 The first infusion will last at least half an hour.